2016 Champions League of Darts

 The 2016 Champions League of Darts, also known as the Unibet Champions League of Darts for sponsorship purposes, was the inaugural staging of the tournament, organised by the Professional Darts Corporation.
-It took place from 24–25 September 2016 at the Motorpoint Arena Cardiff, Wales.
+It took place from 24–25 September 2016 at the Cardiff International Arena, Wales.
 Phil Taylor won, defeating Michael van Gerwen 11–5 in the final.

 Format

 The eight qualifying entrants were first split into two groups of four, playing each other once in best of 19-legged matches.
 The top two players in each group then proceeded to a knockout stage of two semi-finals and a final, all best of 21 legs.

 Qualifiers

 Only the top eight players on the PDC Order of Merit on 12 August 2016 qualified for the tournament; they were: